kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 ## Application Workflow

 <br/>1.
-Establish an AWS account, SSH key pair and S3 bucket in order to deploy the app.<br/>
+Establish an AWS account, SSH key pair and AWS S3 bucket in order to deploy the app.<br/>

 <br/>2.
 Acquire and prepare aerial lidar point clouds in .las format by georeferencing, classifying. cleaning, clipping and merging files if necessary in external software to create areas of interest.
 R contains some tools to perform these actions should you choose to integrate them into your frontend script for the app instead.
 We recommend the open-source lidar programs CloudCompare for visualization and LAStools for manipulation. <br/><br/>